To listen to this article in podcast format, click play below!

 - Play or train in a way that will allow you to focus on development.

 Summer provides arguably the best development window and time to make improvements to your game.
-Unless you are taking summer school, your schedule is likely as open as it ever will be.
+Especially this summer, your schedule is likely as open as it ever will be.
 Use this uninterrupted window wisely!
-The decision to train versus play summer ball will be a big one.
+Many college coaches won’t be allowed to recruit until August at the earliest, so the decision to train versus play summer ball will be a big one.
 Both options can be the right call for different players, and you should consider both your long-term goals as a player and what will be the most fun.
-Whether you choose an intense training program or playing summer ball, your focus should remain focused on developing into a better player.
-We discuss these types of summer decisions in depth in a three part series covering camps and showcases, picking a team or training program, and balancing exposure, development, and rest.
+Whether you choose an intense training program or playing summer ball (if it’s available in your area), your focus should remain on developing into a better player.
+We discussed these types of summer decisions in depth in a three part series covering camps and showcases, picking a team or training program, and balancing exposure, development, and rest from last year, but this year the decision is pretty simple– find out what will help you grow the most and commit to it.

 - Play or train in an environment that will push you.

 Summer is the time to stretch yourself.
 Try to play on a team or train in an environment that challenges your limits and pushes your comfort zone.
-Learn from the players around you and playing against you.
+Learn from the players around you and playing against you (if circumstances allow for outside competition).
 If you aren’t experiencing success against tough competition, keep with it.
-If you aren’t seeing the immediate results that you are hoping for, remember that growth isn’t linear and sometimes if will seem you are getting nowhere when the next big leap is right around the corner.
-Do the research you need to play or train in a place where you know the process works and commit to doing it with intent.
+If you aren’t seeing the immediate results that you are hoping for, remember that growth isn’t linear and sometimes it will seem you are getting nowhere when the next big leap is right around the corner.
+Do the research you need to play or train in a place where you know the process works and commit to doing it with the intent to get better.
 Be invested in what you are doing and put everything you have into it.

 - Commit to a plan and build a routine to reinforce that plan.